yilin-void/DeepEP/README.md

 - `NVSHMEM_DIR`: the path to the NVSHMEM directory, disable all internode and low-latency features if not specified
 - `DISABLE_SM90_FEATURES`: 0 or 1, whether to disable SM90 features, it is required for SM90 devices or CUDA 11
 - `TORCH_CUDA_ARCH_LIST`: the list of target architectures, e.g. `TORCH_CUDA_ARCH_LIST="9.0"`
-- `DISABLE_AGGRESSIVE_PTX_INSTRS`: 0 or 1, whether to disable aggressive load/store instructions, see [Undefine behavior PTX usage](#undefined-behavior-ptx-usage) for more details
+- `DISABLE_AGGRESSIVE_PTX_INSTRS`: 0 or 1, whether to disable aggressive load/store instructions, see [Undefined-behavior PTX usage](#undefined-behavior-ptx-usage) for more details

 Then, import `deep_ep` in your Python project, and enjoy!